SasanTazayoni/Advanced-Button-Hover-Animations/README.md

 #### Customisation

 * Circle Size & Speed: The size of the circles and the speed of their movement can be adjusted to achieve different effects.
 Larger circles or slower speeds create a more dramatic effect, while smaller circles or faster transitions create a quicker, more subtle feel.
-* Colour & Opacity: You can customise the colour of the circles and the background by changing the respective properties.
-This allows you to match the button's visual appearance to your site’s colour scheme or branding.
+* Colour & Opacity: The colour and background of the circles can be customised by changing the respective properties.
+This allows the button's visual appearance to be matched with a site’s colour scheme or branding.
 * Circle Transition Timing: The timing of the transition for each circle is set to 0.3s, but this can be adjusted to control how fast or slow the circles move and change opacity.
-This gives you full control over the animation's pacing.
+This gives full control over the animation's pacing.

 The Converge button offers a visually engaging hover effect, where yellow circles appear to dissolve into the button's background, creating a captivating interactive experience.
 The combination of smooth transitions, fading circles, and background colour change makes this button a striking addition to any interface, perfect for drawing attention and providing intuitive feedback to users.